vloup/Com506-SecurityProtocols/Questions.md

 I try to already introduce the problem in slide 11.
 Also, GCM or CCM is not generic composition schemes, it's a dedicated mode of operation.
 EAX is scheme B1 (so it's proven secure as long as the encryption and authentication functions are secure!).

+### Q8
+Q: Is there a real advantage to favor (or not favor) a truncatable scheme?

+A: Not really.
+All schemes in the A/B/N class have been shown to be secure as long as their underlying primitives are also secure.
+You might say that you gain flexibility when using a truncatable scheme, since you can decide to have a shorter tag.
+Still, you want to have a fixed size tag, otherwise you could just make a trivial forgery by removing the last bit of the ciphertext and pretending it is shorter.
+Also, a tag that is too short is unsecure as well.

+On the opposite, untruncatable schemes just get rid of that property, by "hiding" the tag behind encryption.

+### Q9
+Q: Which scheme A/B or N-schemes would you recommend if you want to create a new protocol?

+A: It depends, but of course you need to pick the favored schemes that are proven secure, not those with a weaker or unknown security bound.
+There are the already known schemes that might get favored (because they have been more studied in the past).
+For example, A4 and B1 were already known as the SIV and EAX mode of operation.

+Secondly, it depends to what you have in hand in term of libraries or code.
+If you can only construct B-schemes, no need to go an try to get an N-scheme implemented since you are likely to be in troubles.

+Then, if you look closely how many strMAC are being used in all schemes (B or N schemes if you do the three-xor construction), you can see that we just strMAC each input parameter.
+So no matter what, you will perform 3 strMAC with all B/N schemes.
+After that, it is just a matter of xoring bitstrings together and use the encryption function once, this is not a costly operation.
+So for speed, the real only advantage is in finding parallelism.

+The N schemes may get favored in this case because they directly use the nonce in encryption.
+Look at N1 and N2, with N1 you can encrypt in parallel of creating the tag, and N2 can decrypt in parallel of the verification the tag.
+As you see, it is impossible to have a way to do both encryption and decryption in parallel, you have to favor one for the speed.
+That's just a tradeoff you have to make.
+Also, if you want to go full crazy on parallelism, there are some interesting nonce-based modes of operation that can get trivially parallelized.
+The CTR mode of operation is an example, since it allows you to encrypt and decrypt each block concurrently.

+But, out of honesty, GCM is also crazily fast too, and not covered by this presentation.
+For people that submitted new AEAD (Authenticated Encryption with Associated Data) cipher to the CAESAR competition, you have to demonstrate why you should prefer your submission compared to AES-GCM, that's just how fast it is.
+But hey, CAESAR is still ongoing, so there are no winner yet.
+In the end, you should not hesitate to look outside the constructions presented during this presentation :-)